campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 Once you find it, right click on the folder, go the "General" tab, click on "Advanced" and make sure that both checkboxes are the bottom are unchecked.
 <div class="imageContainer">
   <img class="medium" :src="'/folder.PNG'" />
+    <span class="titleImageCaption text--secondary">Ensure that the two checkboxes inside of the red square are unchecked.</span>
 </div>

 After doing this, you should be good to go!